Mogliano Veneto

 Mogliano Veneto (Mogian [moˈdʒaŋ]) is a town and comune in the province of Treviso, Veneto, northern Italy, located halfway between Mestre (Venice) and Treviso.

 Culture

-Mogliano is well known for the Medieval festival, which takes place in September of every year, as well as for the Christmas market which takes place from 1–10 December of every year with market stalls being set up in Piazza Pio X by cottage industries from as far away as Perugia.
+Mogliano Veneto Is the birthplace of the novel writer Giuseppe Berto and the lyric soprano Toti Dal Monte.
+A Literary award is entitled to Berto and is given every year by a local committee to the best first work written in Italian.

 Transport

 Mogliano is cut in two by a busy street, known as Terraglio, a historical road linking Treviso and Mestre/Venice.
 Mogliano Veneto railway station is on the busy Venice–Udine railway and, like Mestre, serves as a dormitory town for people working in the surrounding industrial areas.
 Train services operate to Venice, Treviso, Udine and Trieste.